AntonSol919/linkspace/homepage/why.md

 2. A pay2play scheme, on a blockchain.
 3. Users pick their admins, on a supernet.

-(See [ELI5](./eli5.html) how 1 and 3 differ)
+See [Basics](./basics.html) how 1 and 3 differ.

+An analogy would be:
+A medieval peasant wasn't entirely limited in switching between preachers.
+But among the best ideas we ever had, was to have anyone read and write.

-Option one is unilateral control over content with two goals:
+Option one is unilateral control over content.
+These systems have evolved with one goal:
-Optimal exploitation of the guest's attention, and everything is permitted to keep it that way.
+Optimal exploitation of the guest and their attention.
+Everything is permitted to keep it that way.
-**lock-in** the guests, and **lock-out** any threat to its place in your life.
+**lock-in** the guests, and **lock-out** any threat to the platform's place in your life.

-I fear the idea of liberal democratic autonomy in the public square does not survive;
-in a life experienced under irreplaceable remote administration.
-Privacy laws do not bar the "message of the medium".
-We can break the locks.
+We should break those locks.

+Dedicated hosts still have a role to play.
+But users only get a good deal if they _could_ walk away without losing whats already there.

+The era of digital dictatorships and fiefdoms needs to end.
+Normalcy of those rules as the bedrock of most communication is bad.
+Help speed things along.
+Support the project by [registering](./lns.html) a name.